 Statues and street art in Bratislava

-All over the city you’ll notice there are some strange statues and if you venture outside of the old town you’ll also discover some impressive street art and installations.
+All over the city, you’ll notice there are some strange statues.
+If you venture outside of the old town you’ll also discover some impressive street art and installations.

-In the old town look out for the ‘Man At Work’ Cumil as he seemingly takes a not so innocent break from work in his manhole.
-At Eurovea there are delightful circus themed statues by an English sculptor Colin Spofforth at every turn and the biggest fountain in Slovakia, Fontána Družby.
+In the old town lookout for the ‘Man At Work’ Cumil as he seemingly takes a not so innocent break from work in his manhole.
+At Eurovea there are delightful circus-themed statues by English sculptor Colin Spofforth.
+Then discover the biggest fountain in Slovakia, Fontána Družby.

-It was built in 1979 and it even has a tunnel and machine room underneath the base of it for secret activities we presume, although it’s out of order now!
+The fountain was built in 1979.
+It has a tunnel and machine room underneath the base of it for secret activities we presume, although it’s out of order now!

 Following the street art festival in 2016 there began a city-wide reclamation of rundown and abandoned spaces by young artists.
 Walk around the city and find murals, statues and even art projects that involved a full hotel makeover!

-Lastly, there’s an art installation named ‘House Attack’ is in an industrial estate near the city centre that’s a little out of the way for tourists, but pretty unique.
+Lastly, there’s an art installation named ‘House Attack’ is in an industrial estate near the city centre.
+It’s a little out of the way for tourists, but pretty unique!

-We hope you enjoyed our guide to Bratislava’s bizarre and unique spots!
+We hope you enjoyed our guide to Bratislava unusual, bizarre and unique spots.

-As expats in Bratislava, we’ve had a year of getting to know the city and had the time to write some more useful guides:
+As ex-pats in Bratislava we know the city and have the time to write some more useful guides:

 There’s even a guide to Slovak Christmas market food – some of which you can also get all year round.